Angiotensin Converting Enzyme (ACE) Inhibitors

 - Post-myocardial infarction

-ACE inhibitors are effective in the treatment of primary hypertension and hypertension caused by renal artery stenosis, which causes renin-dependent hypertension owing to the increased release of renin by the kidneys.
+ACE inhibitors are considered "first-line therapy" in the treatment of stage 1 hypertension.
+They may also be used in hypertension caused by renal artery stenosis, which causes renin-dependent hypertension owing to the increased release of renin by the kidneys.
 Reducing angiotensin II formation leads to arterial and venous dilation, which reduces arterial and venous pressures.
 By reducing the effects of angiotensin II on the kidney, ACE inhibitors cause natriuresis and diuresis, which decreases blood volume and cardiac output, thereby lowering arterial pressure.

-Some of the older literature indicated that ACE inhibitors (and angiotensin receptor blockers, ARBs) were less efficacious in African American hypertensive patients, which unfortunately led to lower utilization of these important, beneficial drugs in African Americans.
-While it is true that African Americans do not respond as well as other races to monotherapy with ACE inhibitors or ARBs, the differences are eliminated with adequate diuretic dosing.
-Therefore, current recommendations from the JNC 7 report are that ACE inhibitors and ARBs are appropriate for use in African Americans, with the recommendation of adequate diuretic dosing to achieve the target blood pressure.
+African Americans do not respond as well as other races to monotherapy with ACE inhibitors or angiotensin receptor blockers (ARBs); however, differences in blood pressure lowering efficacy are eliminated with adequate diuretic dosing.
+Therefore, current recommendations are that ACE inhibitors and ARBs are appropriate for use in African Americans, but not as monotherapy.
+A diuretic or calcium-channel blocker should be used with an ACE inhibitor or ARB to achieve the target reduction in blood pressure.

 ACE inhibitors have proven to be very effective in the treatment of heart failure caused by systolic dysfunction (e.g., dilated cardiomyopathy).
 Beneficial effects of ACE inhibition in heart failure include: